 Ultimately, we are really liking the aluminum rails look.
 The black rails from Innovative Marine Kit match the black silicone very nicely.

 Based on our experiences, we decided to design corners, adapters, and cut-outs to try to take a best of all the options for when we are ready to change it up again.
 We are also going to try a dark screen rather than the clear screen based on a recommendation.

-Additionally, when going this route, consider spray painting the aluminum rails black as they usually only come in dark bronze or white.
+Additionally, when going this route, consider spray painting the aluminum rails black as they usually only come in silver, dark bronze, or white.
 Below is a breakdown of everything you need and what the estimated cost may be.

 - Spline: ~$5